wdonet/designPatternsOOP/Singleton/README.md

 ## Benefits

 - Controlled access to sole instance
-- The design.pattern.singleton.Singleton pattern is an improvement over global variables
+- The Singleton pattern is an improvement over global variables